openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 #### vDisk Actions

 ##### Create a vDisk
--   Click the *Add new vDisk* button on the vDisk overview page.
+-   Click the **Add new vDisk** button on the vDisk overview page.
 -   Give the new vDisks a name, enter a size, select the vPool in which the vDisk should be hosted and select a Storage Router from that vPool.
-Click *Finish* to create the vDisks.
+Click **Finish** to create the vDisks.

+##### Snapshots

+At the bottom of the vDisk Details page all snapshots of the vDisk are listed.

+##### Set as vTtemplate
+Set the vDisk as a Template.
+A vTemplate allows to create one or more vDisks at once by cloning a snapshot of the vDisk.

 ##### Rollback